wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 Unfortunately store administration with WordPress e-Commerce can take significant time.
 Day after day.

 Smart Manager will **boost your productivity 10x** in managing products, customers and orders.
-You can browse, search and delete multiple products, customers or orders using a **familiar, single page, spreadsheet like** interface.
+You can browse, search, edit and delete multiple products, customers or orders using a **familiar, single page, spreadsheet like** interface.

-The Pro version also allows adding and updating items easily.
+The Pro version also allows inline editing for all fields and adding items.
 It also provides **smart Batch Update** to change multiple fields on multiple items - all **at once with zero errors**.
 You will discover a new way of store administration with this add-on.

 It frees you up from mundane housekeeping tasks.
 So you can spend that time on anything that makes you more money.
 Use that time to leverage social media for higher sales, or develop deeper customer relationships.